tozny/shared-lints/.vscode/README.md

 They all have comments in the [extensions file](extensions.json), so check that to know if you actually want a thing.

+Install extensions by going to Extensions > Filters > Recommended.
+Get a new extension id to add by clicking the Gear and then "Copy Extension Id".
+Don't use "Add to Workspace Recommendations" in this repo because it will erase all the comments.

 ## Recommended VSCode Settings
 Settings in this section are as JSON set in VSCode's `settings.json`.